-In the celebrity-obsessed world in which we live, you’d be forgiven to think that there are only two camps one can belong to: “Celebrity” and “Non-celebrity”.
+In the celebrity-obsessed world in which we live, you’d be forgiven to think that there are only two camps one can belong to: “Celebrity” and “Civilian”.
 Cynics will say that those who belong to the former will only consider mixing with the latter if there’s something in it for them, like getting their hands on irresistible freebies, furthering their career or simply seeking some sort of gratification best left to one’s imagination.

-On the other hand, undeterred by the effects celebrity can have on people, the fame-hungry suffering from a schizotypal celebrity disorder will relentlessly pursue their victims in a desperate attempt to hobnob with them.
-A good start is a selfie, if only to be able to boast on social media that they are good friends with the rich and famous.
+On the other hand, undeterred by the effects fame and celebrity can have on people, the fame-hungry suffering from a schizotypal celebrity disorder will relentlessly pursue their victims in a desperate attempt to hobnob with them.
+A good start is a selfie, if only to be able to boast on social media that they are friends with the rich and famous.
 Celebs have better beware, the line between a gawker and a stalker is worryingly thin.

 Scroll down and click if images don’t automatically roll out to the bottom of the page.
 Click on any image to enlarge.